Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: the Emergence of Active Region 11158 and the X2.2 Flare: Methods

 \subsubsection{Radiative MHD Model for the Corona}

 The second stage is a radiative MHD run (hereafter, evo. run) that models the coronal plasma before the eruption of interest.
-The speed up factor of time is NOT applied in the MHD simulations.
+The speed-up factor of time is NOT applied in the MHD simulations.
 The MHD run is started from approximately February 14, 20$^{\rm h}$ UT on the basis of a zero-$\beta$ run snapshot.

 A major modification to the method described in \citet{Chen:2025} is that the MHD model represents the one-to-one size of the actual active region.
 The simulation domain is resolved by a $512\times512\times1920$ mesh, with a horizontal/vertical grid spacing of 540\,km${/}$64\,km.
 This setup leads to a domain width of 276.48\,Mm and a height of 122.88\,Mm.
-To construct the initial magnetic field, we calculate a potential field $\mathbf{B}^{\rm P}$ from the observed vertical magnetic field, with a periodic side boundary and the assumption of a vanishing field at infinity.
-It is convenient to calculate the non-potential field $\mathbf{B}^{\rm NP-256}$ from the zero-$\beta$ snapshot.
-The coordinates of this cube in all three direction are scaled up by a factor of 1.875 to match the size of the actual active region, and $\mathbf{B}^{\rm NP}$ is obtained by interpolating the non-potential field cube to the mesh of the MHD run.
-Finally the initial magnetic field is constructed by
+To construct the initial magnetic field, we calculate a potential field $\mathbf{B}_{\rm P-512}$ from the observed vertical magnetic field, with a periodic side boundary and the assumption of a vanishing field at infinity.
+The non-potential field of the zero-$\beta$ snapshot $\mathbf{B}_{\rm NP-256}$ can be obtained by deducting the potential field component $\mathbf{B}_{\rm P-256}$ from zero-$\beta$ magnetic field cubes $\mathbf{B}_{\rm z\beta}$.
+The coordinates of $\mathbf{B}_{\rm NP-256}$ in all three directions are scaled up by a factor of 1.875 to match the size of the actual active region.
+Then, the cube is interpolated to a $512\times512\times2160$ mesh to fit the grid spacings of the MHD run, and we extract the lower 1920 grid points as $\mathbf{B}_{\rm NP-512}$.
+Finally, the initial magnetic field is constructed by

-where $\mathbf{B}^{\rm QS}$ is the magnetic field adapted from a fully relaxed quiet Sun simulation similar to that shown in \citet{Chen+al:2022}.
+where $\mathbf{B}_{\rm QS}$ is the magnetic field adapted from the part of the domain starting from the photosphere in a fully relaxed quiet Sun simulation similar to that shown in \citet{Chen+al:2022}.
+More specifically, the lower 1800 grid points of the $\mathbf{B}_{\rm QS}$ cube are extracted from the quiet Sun snapshot, and the upper 120 grid points are filled with a potential field that is calculated from the vertical magnetic field of the top layer.

-The initial plasma conditions are also adapted from the quiet Sun simulation.
+The initial plasma conditions, including the density, internal energy, and velocities, are also adapted from the quiet Sun simulation in a similar fashion.
+The thermodynamic variable of upper 120 grid points is filled by a hydrostatic equilibrium and the velocities are set as zero.
 As we found in simulations for a non-erupting active region \citep{Chen:2025}, the active region corona evolves on the basis of the heating in the coronal volume and is almost independent of the initial plasma conditions.

-The MHD model is evolved untill the expected eruption of interest occurs, which takes approximately 3.2 hours.
-We set up a new MHD model with a further extend vertical domain to model the dynamics of the eruption.
+The MHD model is evolved until the expected eruption of interest occurs, which takes approximately 3.2 hours.
+We set up a new MHD model to model the dynamics of the eruption.